Admissions read more

 Each subject has their own boundaries for the four pathways and lessons are designed to match the learning needs within them.
 A student can be in different pathways for different subjects, for example, a red pathway for English and History and a blue for Science.
 Students will also be able to move within the pathways depending on their progress.
 Progress within the pathways will be reviewed each half term and opportunities for movement will be identified.

-You will find further detail about each subject, who teaches at each key stage, and the contents of the curriculum.
+Follow the links below to find further detail about each subject, who teaches each year group and the contents of the curriculum.
 We believe in developing the whole child, and consequently you will find both academic and enrichment information in the following pages.